XtianLors/XtianLors/README.md

 * I am a student of Chemical Engineering.
 I specialized in metallurgy.

-* I have huge interest in simulation, CAE and FEA.
+* I have huge interest in simulation, Computer Aided Engineering and Finite Element Analysis.

 ### The languages I use: